 Sarcos recently introduced its newest full-body electric suit, the Guardian XO.
 A single charge can last up to eight hours and requires only 400 watts of power (90% less than similar machines) to operate while walking at a normal pace.
 Users can also “hot-swap” batteries without losing power and lift objects weighing up to 200 pounds without strain.

 Benefits of Construction Exoskeletons

-Construction work involves several tasks that can potentially lead to injury as we’ve mentioned.
+Construction work involves many tasks that can potentially lead to injury.
 In fact, everyday activities like lifting and carrying heavy objects are the leading cause of strain injuries in construction.
 Certain construction exoskeletons directly combat these issues.
 The CDC reported that using an exoskeleton decreased pressure on the spine and decreased fatigue, among other findings.
 Below are a few benefits of using construction exoskeletons.

 - Reduces injury and strain: Exoskeletons distribute weight more evenly and reduce strain on different parts of the body.
 This can lead to a decreased risk of long-term injuries for construction workers.

 - Increases productivity: Workers using construction exoskeletons experience less fatigue and can complete more work than their bodies can usually handle due to the decreased strain.